Yu-amd/aim-engine/README.md

 AIM Engine is a Kubernetes operator that manages the lifecycle of AIMs (AMD Inference Microservices) - AI model deployments with optimal configurations and built-in caching for AMD hardware.

+## What is AIM?

+**AIM (AMD Inference Microservice)** is a comprehensive framework for deploying and serving AI models on AMD hardware, specifically designed for AMD Instinct™ GPUs (MI250, MI300X, MI325X, MI355X, etc.).
+AIM provides standardized recipes and configurations for efficient model inference across different hardware configurations and precision formats.

+For detailed information about AIM, see [AIM Definition](docs/AIM_DEFINITION.md).

 ## **What AIM Engine Does**

 - **Declarative Management**: Define AIM deployments using Kubernetes custom resources